catkezzz/tokopedia_seblak_sales/README.md

 - `How`: How do customers perceive seblak products on Tokopedia?

-### 1. Statistic Description of product price, amount sold, and product rating
+### 1. Statistic Descriptions of product price, amount sold, and product rating
 Analyze the distribution of data for the product price, quantity sold, and product rating

 ![image](https://github.com/user-attachments/assets/91b3b84e-5098-4d10-963e-e00aae72e6b3)